 I planned to use large-scale versions of traditional blocks.
 The first version was an oblong shape and was enormous!
 This was later reduced down to a quilt which was still pretty large (90 x 90″).

 Designs (for me, anyway) change as they go along, so although I made all my large scale blocks as I had planned, I spent time carefully arranging and re-arranging them into the final lay-out.
 When all the blocks were done, and hanging in columns from the banister in front of my landing studio (my equivalent of a ‘design wall’), there was one block that didn’t work colour-wise.
 I had to unpick it and sew another with a different centre so the colour balance of the whole quilt would work.

 The back was a striped material which incorporated all the bright colours of the front and it was also used for the binding.

 It was quilted at home on a domestic machine, downstairs on our kitchen table, because of the large size.
-You can see this in the photo on the welcome page of this website.

 I think this is my favourite quilt so far.
 I love how it has turned out and also love the way it reminds me of the wonderful travels in Mexico with my daughter, who is now a university lecturer in Latin-American Studies.